peterwwillis/truckcamper/Research/Materials/Cooling.md

 Some RV ACs can use DC power instead of AC power.
 If the power source is DC (like a battery array in your camper), then using a DC power supply is more efficient than converting it to AC (or vice versa).
 So the claim is, using a DC air conditioner is always more efficient.
-But the loss of converting DC to AC (say, through a power inverter) is only between 10-20%.
+The loss of converting DC to AC (say, through a power inverter) is between 10-20%.
 This is significant, but it's not the whole story.

-But efficiency isn't the whole story.
 The air conditioner is rated in BTUs (British Thermal Units).
-This is an approximation of how much air it can cool.
-Since it takes more power to cool more air, it's also an approximation of how much power is required to cool the air.
+This is an *approximation* of how much energy it takes to cool the air.
+Two ACs with the same rated BTUs may perform quite differently.

-And again this is an approximation.
-The amount of power used to create those BTUs of cooling depends on the design of the air conditioner - specifically its compressor(s) and fans.
-Different air conditioners use more efficient parts so they may draw different amounts of power even if they're rated for the same BTUs.
+The amount of power used for cooling depends on the design of the air conditioner.
+Specifically its compressor(s) and fans.
+Different air conditioners use more efficient parts, so they may draw different amounts of power, even if they're rated for the same BTUs.

-Newer air conditioners also use a method called "dual-inverter compressor", which is basically just a compressor that can run at different speeds, rather than one speed.
+Newer air conditioners also use a technology called a "dual-inverter compressor", which is basically just a compressor that can run at different speeds, rather than one speed.
 Older air conditioners had dumb compressors that were either "on at full speed", or off.
-Newer air conditioners *sometimes* have compressors that vary their speed depending on how much cooling is needed.
+Dual-inverter compressors vary their speed depending on how much cooling is needed.
 So dual-inverter air conditioners can draw less power.

 Therefore, "AC efficiency" is complex.
 It depends on: